keithbuhler/keithbuhler.github.io/teaching.md

 ### Teaching Bio

-I've successfully helped learners of all ages to grow and flourish.
-Students enjoy my enthusiasm for the subject, affable presence, and  theatrical approach to classroom discussion.
-Check out my [RateMyProfessors](http://www.ratemyprofessors.com/ShowRatings.jsp?tid=1822771) reviews.

 Recently, I've taught introduction to philosophy, ethics, bioethics, virtue ethics, and philosophy of religion at two universities.